 These courses are governed by the Australian Quality Training Framework and do not contribute to direct university entrance eligibility.
-Successful completion of these courses is an advantage for students who are aiming to apply for further training pathways (e.g. TAFE/Registered Training Organisations) and may be an advantage for students applying for alternative entry pathways to university (e.g. Portfolio Entry to Edith Cowan University.)
+Successful completion of these courses is an advantage for students who are aiming to apply for further training pathways (e.g. TAFE/Registered Training Organisations) and may be an advantage for students applying for alternative entry pathways to university (e.g. University Preparation at Edith Cowan University.)
 For information on alternative pathways to university, please contact individual universities directly.

 When choosing courses:

-- Read the detailed course descriptions contained in this handbook or at www.mindarie.wa.edu.au/courses
+- Read the detailed course descriptions at www.mindarie.wa.edu.au/courses

 - Consider interest, abilities and career aspirations.